Netflix/metaflow/docs/datastore.md

 Metaflow considers a datastore to have a `datastore_root` which is the base directory of the datastore.
-Within that directory, Metaflow will create multiple sub-directories, one per flow (identified by the name of the flow).
+Within that directory, Metaflow will create multiple subdirectories, one per flow (identified by the name of the flow).
 Within each of those directories, Metaflow will create one directory per run as well as a `data` directory which will contain all the artifacts ever produced by that flow.